Home / Industries

 Faith Communities

 Discipleship tools feel like homework.
-The people who need community accountability the most get spreadsheets and PDFs instead.
+The people who need community accountability most get spreadsheets and PDFs instead.

 Landscaping & Field Services

 Small operations run on duct tape and text messages.
-Back office software is either enterprise overkill or nothing at all.
+Back-office software is either enterprise overkill or nothing at all.

 Health & Self-Tracking